Lesley Ann Warren, Oscar-Nominated Actress, Talks New Thriller ‘The Grand Son,’ ‘Clue,’ And Future Projects

 LAW: [Laughing]

-CL: It’s just an amazing piece with a stellar cast, you, James, Garner, and Julie Andrews.
+CL: It’s just an amazing piece with a stellar cast, you, James Garner, and Julie Andrews.
 Any Victor Victoria stories you can share?

 LAW: That was just a fantastic experience for me.
 I was convinced I was going to be fired because when I met Blake [Edwards], you know, I looked like myself.
 He went off to London, and I had all these ideas about how this character should look, and how she should sound, and he said, ‘Well, just bring them to the makeup and hair test.’
 So, months and months later, we have these makeup-hair tests in London, and I came out in my full Norma regalia, and I thought, [Laughing] “I think they are going to hate it or they’ll love it.”
 And the rest is history.
 He loved it.